apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Star imaged in detail outside the Milky Way for the 1st time (image, video)**
+**PFT’s Week 12 NFL picks, Florio vs. Simms**

-You can read more about it [here](https://www.space.com/star-outside-milky-way-wohg64).
+You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/pfts-week-12-nfl-picks-florio-vs-simms).

 ## Requirements
 - Python 3.8